 Oil and fuel filters encased in a metal canister are largely recycled to recover reusable metal.
 Once the used oil and fuel filters are properly drained, they can be recycled under the Cal DTSC and USEPA 40CFR Section 261.6 (a)(iv) as scrap metal.

-Used paper only filters are managed as Non-RCRA California Hazardous waste, just like other oil debris.
+The used paper only filters are managed as Non-RCRA California Hazardous waste, just like other oil debris.
 Paper only filters, along with used absorbents, are recycled as a source of fuel at an energy recovery facility.

 As used metal-encased and paper only filters have different hazardous waste classifications, transportation, and labeling requirements, they may not be co-mingled in the same recycling collection container.